The Amusement Park

 He hadn't been able to check on his brother after the fight or when they were getting ice cream with the way their parents were hovering over both of them.
 In the back seat of the car during the drive home they finally had some privacy where they could talk without worrying about getting into trouble.
 Charlie had escaped the confrontation relatively unhurt, just a bump on his head and scraped knees.
 Benji had a black eye he was holding a cold can of soda against and some scrapes along his knees and arms.
 There might be more bruises but those wouldn't show up till the next day most likely.
 Despite all that Benji was considering the fight a win.

 "I'm okay.
 Wish I wasn't so small.
 When am I gonna get a growth spurt like Dad keeps saying I will?"

 "I dunno, I'm still waiting for mine.
 That was really cool though!
 The way you tried to take on Leonard.
 Next time go low instead and aim for his knees.
 We're all the same height on the ground."

 Benji had to laugh at the look of irritation on his brother's face.
 Charlie kept up his grumpy act for a while but he was a pushover and was soon grinning back at his brother.
 Their parents asked what was so funny but by then both boys were laughing too hard to explain it to them.
 They traveled the rest of the way home listening to the radio with Benji and Charlie occasionally looking at each other and snickering.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SafieriWrite a Review